 Part A: Introductory IT Management Studies

-	Plus one (1) level 7 SIT elective unit
+Plus one (1) level 7 SIT-coded elective unit

 Part B: Mastery Information Technology Management Studies

 Plus four (4) level 7 SIT-coded elective units (selected from the list below)

 Part C: Professional Studies

 2 credit points of level 7 SIT elective units#